kidusmik/Simple-JWT-API/README.md

 python -m pip install --upgrade pip==20.2.3
 ```

-8. Terminal - This is required to interact with CLI of the utitlities.
+8. **Terminal** - This is required to interact with CLI of the utitlities.
-- Mac/Linux users can use the default terminal.
+- Mac/Linux users: Can use the default terminal.
-- Windows users can use either the GitBash terminal or WSL.
+- Windows users: GitBash terminal or WSL is recommended

-9. Command line utilities - Utilities that are required to deploy on AWS.
+9. **Command line utilities** - Utilities that are required to deploy on AWS.

   - **AWS CLI:** Installed and configured using the `aws configure` command.
 Another important configuration is the region.
 Do not use the `us-east-1` because the cluster creation usually fails in `us-east-1`.
 Change the default region to `us-east-2`:

   ```bash
   aws configure set region us-east-2